September 28, 2017

 I highly recommend the use of an online assessment tool to make sure you are prepared to pass, without over-investing.
 Back in 2012, I used the tool from AgileExams.com to gauge my readiness.

 They are not the only provider of these practice exams but I think they were then the current industry leader.
-The practice exams were helpful for getting a sense of the breadth of the test and the length of time it would take to complete the exam.
+The online practice exams were helpful for getting a sense of the breadth of the test and the length of time it would take to complete the exam.
 I took 3 full tests of 120 questions as well as several shorter practice exams.

-I wish I could say that taking the assessments from agileexams.com were helpful in building my confidence – they definitely were not!
+I wish I could say that taking the assessments from agileexams.com was helpful in building my confidence – they definitely were not!
 My scores on the practice exams ranged from 72% to 80% and they considered that failing.

 But, I was well prepared and passed the exam on the first shot.
 So I think you can assume their practice exams are harder than the real thing from PMI.